 "Hibakusha" is a Japanese term that refers to the survivors of the bombings at Hiroshima and Nagasaki in 1945.
+This resource page connects with the testimony of Hibakusha and their message of peace to the Central Michigan University Community.

 Ms. Kono was born in 1931 in Asakita Ward, Hiroshima City.
 She was exposed to the atomic bombing when entering Hiroshima City as a 2d year student at a girls' school on August 7, 1945.
 She recorded her memories of the bombing in "A-bomb Drawings by Survivors".
 She also published a picture book "watashi wa wasurnai ("I will never forget that day").
 She began providing her witness testimony in 2003 to junior high school students.
 Among those she has educated are U.S. students Missouri, Washington, Oregon and New Mexico.